Grading Method and Procedures

 Grading System

-Faculty assign grades on the basis of achievement in the subject matter of the course and in accordance with accepted professional standards for that subject.
-The grade earned by a student thus represents the quality of work and is not based merely on competition within the class.
+Faculty assign grades based on achievement in the subject matter of the course and in accordance with accepted professional standards for that subject.
+Therefore, the grade earned by a student represents quality of work and is not based merely on competition within the class.

-- The grade of A represents exceptional work in which the student shows that the students have firmly grasped and achieved the objectives of the course.
+• The grade of A represents exceptional work in which the student shows that the student has firmly grasped and achieved the objectives of the course.

 Grade of Incomplete (I)

-An incomplete grade of "I" may be given to a student who has been doing satisfactory work in a course but, for reasons beyond the control of the student and deemed justifiable by the instructor, had not completed all requirements for a course when grades were submitted.
+An incomplete grade of "I" may be given to a student who has completed at least more than 60% of the course and had been doing satisfactory work, but for reasons beyond the control of the student and deemed justifiable by the instructor, had not completed all requirements for a course when grades were submitted.
 A letter grade may not be changed to an "I" after the term has ended and grades have been recorded.
 A written explanation of the reason for the "I" must be forwarded by the instructor to the Office of Records.
 This explanation will be included in the student's permanent record, with copies to the student and department chairperson.
 For fall term courses, the final date to complete an "I" will be March 1 of the following term; for the spring term courses, September 1; for all summer term courses, October 1.
 With approval by the instructor and the dean of the college in which the course is taught, the completion date may be extended.
 Courses not completed by the appropriate date will be converted to an "F."

-If a student receives an "I" as a result of being summoned to active military duty, the student will have one academic year from the date when he or she is released from active duty to complete the course requirements and have the change of grade recorded.
+If a student receives an "I" because of being summoned to active military duty, the student will have one academic year from the date when they are released from active duty to complete the course requirements and have the change of grade recorded.
 It is the student's responsibility to inform the registrar or associate director of records regarding the Incomplete grade.

 Department chairs are granted authority to convert grades of "I" into final grades in cases where instructors may have severed connections with the university or have been otherwise unable to convert the grades.